peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 \textbf{Planck's function for the approximate temperature of the Sun (6000 K) and the surface of the Earth (300 K).} The small overlap allows for decoupling of radiative transfer calculations in the shortwave and longwave parts of the spectrum.
-The value is normalized to equal areas.
+The value is normalised to equal areas.
 The vertical line show the division at $4.6\ \mathrm{\mu m}$ (see text).
 Adapted from \cite{petty2006}.
 \label{fig:sun-earth-spectrum}